Counselling Formats

 • Known simply as “act”, this approach is a type of mindful psychotherapy that helps people stay present in the moment, and accept difficult experiences without judging themselves or others.

 Sometimes, the tendency to hold on to feelings about feelings adds to our suffering.
-Through developing ways to accept thoughts and feelings as experiences that come and go, people can start to commit to actions that align with their values, and be present for what’s important to them.
+Through developing ways to accept thoughts and feelings as experiences that come and go, people can start to commit to actions that align with their values, and be present for what’s most important to them.

-• This approach is rooted in evidence that compassion is central to wellbeing, and that emotional healing happens through developing compassion for oneself and others.
+• This approach is rooted in evidence that compassion is central to wellbeing, and that healing happens through developing compassion for oneself and others.

 • The main goals of psychodynamic therapy are to:

-(1) Enhance the client's self-awareness and
+(1) Enhance the person’s self-awareness and